skmorgane/biodiversity-course/schedule.md

 * Reading: [Assembly Rules, Null Models, and Trait Dispersion: New Questions from Old Patterns](http://www.jstor.org/stable/3545686)
 * Reading: [Community assembly, coexistence and the environmental filtering metaphor](https://doi.org/10.1111/1365-2435.12345)

-#### September 7 Assembly Mechanisms** - Niches/Deterministic vs. Neutral/Stochastic
+#### September 7 Assembly Mechanisms - Niches/Deterministic vs. Neutral/Stochastic
 * Reading: [Neutral theory in community ecology and the hypothesis of functional equivalence](https://doi.org/10.1111/j.0269-8463.2005.00965.x) *Note from Morgan: I will provide a cartoon overview of the Neutral Theory in class.
 In this reading, I want you to focus on the following issues:*
-     * How does Hubbell's view of communities compare to the Biotic/Environmental filter papers?
-     * Is there an important concept he deliberately ignores?
-     * What are his arguments for why this concept can be ignored?
 * Reading: [Drought mediates the importance of stochastic community assembly](https://doi.org/10.1073/pnas.0704350104)
 * Class Activity: Structuring Introductions of Papers/Proposals and what that has to do with your Class Project